This post may contain affiliate links.

 If you are looking to make your own personal care products, then you might consider making your own homemade mosquito repellent.
 Store-bought insect repellents are expensive and filled with toxic chemicals that are both unhealthy for you and your children and bad for the environment.

 This recipe is all natural and made from essential oils.
-Although you will initially have a small investment in the essential oils necessary to make this product, you can then use the leftover oils to make other homemade products you can use around your home, such as homemade household cleaning products.
+Although you will initially have a small investment in the essential oils necessary to make this product, you can then use the leftover oils to make other homemade products you can use around your home.

 To make your own mosquito repellent you will need:

 Use a small funnel to pour the witch hazel into the clean spray bottle.
 Add the drops of essential oil, replace the top of the bottle, and shake until blended.